tomharting/LOREM/README.md

-# LOREM: a Language-consistent Open Relation Extraction Model
+# LOREM: Language-consistent Open Relation Extraction from Unstructured Text

-For a detailed description of the model, we refer you to our paper “LOREM: A Language-consistent Open Relation Extraction Model”.
+For a detailed description of the model, we refer you to our paper “LOREM: Language-consistent Open Relation Extraction from Unstructured Text”.
 Please cite this work if it was useful to you.

 ## Table of contents
 - [Description](#description)